JoslynFu/Geospatial-Analysis/assignment/spatial-assignment.md

     ## bbox:           xmin: -122.7675 ymin: 25.70537 xmax: -70.9492 ymax: 47.72251
     ## geographic CRS: WGS 84

+# Brimingham

+We begin our analysis by plotting the redlining grade and mean NDVI of Brimingham.

 ``` r
 holc_brimingham <- holc %>% filter(city == "Brimingham")
 ```